howerj/cdb/readme.md

 * If a file successfully passes a verification it can be identified as a valid CDB file of that size, this means we would not need to store header information about the file type and structure.
+* We could place the header within the key-value section of the database, or even at the end of the file.

 TODO: